-“It takes an average of one year of fattening before cattle can be sold if fed only grass.
-By using the complete feed, cattle can be readily sold within three to six months at a better price due to heftier weight,” Tarmizi explained.
+“It takes an average of one year of fattening before a cattle can be sold if it is fed only grass.
+By using the complete feed, a cattle can be readily sold within three to six months at a better price due to its heftier weight,” Tarmizi explained.

 In fact, within 1.5 months, the women were able to fatten their cattle enough in time for Eid al-Adha, the Islamic Festival of Sacrifice, and to sell their cattle at a higher price.

 The faster turnaround and added income mean that households could potentially increase the number of cattle they own over time.
 According to Tarmizi, villagers in East Lombok currently own two to three head of cattle on average per household, far below the ideal six or seven to make a sustainable living.